 Area Boards are a way of working to bring local decision making into the heart of the community.
 There are 18 Area Boards across Wiltshire, with each one holding delegated powers and devolved budgets to facilitate community action at a local level.
-Residents and local organisations are encouraged to engage with their local Area Board by contacting their local Councillor or Community Engagement Manager or by attending one of the local business meetings, community events, working groups or activities.
+Residents and local organisations are encouraged to engage with their local Area Board by contacting their local Councillor or Strategic Engagement and Partnership Manager or by attending one of the local business meetings, community events, working groups or activities.

-What do area boards do?
+What area boards do

 Area boards exist to work alongside other organisations to make things happen in the community.
 These groups can include town and parish councils, voluntary and community groups, youth organisations, sports clubs and local charities.
 Area boards wouldn't be able to achieve what they do without these partners working on the ground with them.
 The Area Boards host regular business meetings, engagement activities, events, surveys and working groups to stimulate and support local community action.